Febyrose/qa-home-assignment/README.md

 2. Docker Desktop installed.
    Download link - https://www.docker.com/products/docker-desktop/

+# HTTPS & Certificate Setup
+1. The CardValidation API is running over HTTPS inside Docker for integration Testing.\
+   since it is running in HTTPS self-signed development certificate is generated and trusted inside the container at build time.4
+   Used Openssl to generate the certoficate and configured ASP.NET cre to use the certificate.
+2. The TEST_API_URL environment variable is set to the HTTPS endpoint (https://cardvalidation-api:7135) to avoid modifying the original application code while         enabling secure HTTPS communication in Docker.

 # How to run
 1. clone the repository using the link
 2. Create a folder and open
 3. Build the project and run using docker compose- docker compose up --build
+4. stop and clean up - docker compose down

 # Results
 1. Check the results in the app/test-results(html file opens in browser and a .trx file can be opened in the Visual studio)